JerryBuilds/VerilogParserSimulator/README.md

 This program parses and compiles a structural gate-level netlist in Verilog.
 After compilation, the program will compute the final output based upon provided input values.

+I suggest you view this in raw mode so the format of each file is clear.

 If any part of this documentation appears unclear, please don't hesitate to email me (public email).
 Please put the name of the github repository in the subject.